isl-org/Open3D/docs/compilation.rst

 2. Setup Python binding environments
 ````````````````````````````````````

-This step is only required if you'd like to build Open3D with Python support.
+This step is only required Python support for Open3D is needed.
 We use `pybind11 <https://github.com/pybind/pybind11>`_ for the Python
 binding.
-You may refer to
+Please refer to
 `pybind11 document page <http://pybind11.readthedocs.io/en/stable/faq.html>`_
 when running into Python binding issues.

 2.1 Select the right Python executable
 ::::::::::::::::::::::::::::::::::::::

-All you'll need to do is this step is to ensure that the default Python in your
+All we need to do is this step is to ensure that the default Python in the
-current ``PATH`` is the one you want to use.
+current ``PATH`` is the desired one.
 Specifically,

-- If you're using pip virtualenv, activate it by ``source path_to_my_env/bin/activate``.
+- For pip virtualenv, activate it by ``source path_to_my_env/bin/activate``.
-- If you're using Conda virtualenv, activate it by ``conda activate my_env``.
+- For Conda virtualenv, activate it by ``conda activate my_env``.
-- Or if you plan to use the system's default Python (note: ``sudo`` may be
+- For the system's default Python (note: ``sudo`` may be required for installing
-  required for installing Python packages), you don't need to do anything.
+  Python packages), no action is required.

 Finally, check